Launching Ray Clusters on Azure#

 .

-# Install azure cli.
+# Install packages to use azure CLI.

 pip install azure-cli azure-identity